gramener/gramex-guide/mlhandler/README.md

   kwargs:
     data:
       url: $YAMLPATH/train_data.csv
-      transform: mymodule.transform_func  # Dotted path to the Python function
+      # transform: is a dotted path to the function that transforms data.
+It runs:
-      					  # used to transform the data.
+      #     data = mymodule.transform_func(data) or data
+      transform: mymodule.transform_func
 ```

 Note that the function used to transform the data must accept a dataframe as the
 first argument, and should return only the transformed dataframe.

 ## Example: Classify overlapping patterns with logistic regression